White Pudding Sandwich

 Sliced white pudding (oatmeal and suet sausage, no blood) on bread; milder than black pudding.

-A Glasgow morning roll baked past golden into a hard, near-black, bitter shell over a soft crumb.
-Bacon is the standard load.
-What began as the cheap over-fired tray became a loyalty.
+The Glasgow morning roll fired past golden into a near-black shell, bitter crust against a soft crumb.
+It began as the cheap over-baked tray and became the thing west-coast Scotland asks for by name.

 Bacon, sausage, black and white pudding and a fried egg shut inside a split soda farl or potato bread off the Belfast skillet.
 The griddle bread is fried in the fry, then folded round the rest.